sjentsch/lsjDocs/lsj/Ch12_Regression_06.rst

 .. math:: \mbox{SS}_{tot} = \sum_i (Y_i - \bar{Y})^2

 While we’re here, let’s calculate these values ourselves, not by hand though.
-Let’s use something like Excel or another standard spreadsheet programme.
-I have done this by opening up the |parenthood|_ file in a spreadsheet (LibreOffice Calc, Excel, Google Sheets) so that we can work in it.
+Let’s use jamovi instead.
+Open up the |parenthood|_ data set in so that we can work in it.
 The first thing to do is calculate the *Ŷ* values, and for the simple model that uses only a single predictor we would do the following:

-. create a new column called ``Y.pred`` using the formula ``= 125.97 + (-8.94 * dani.sleep)``
+#.
+Go to an empty column (at the end of the data set) and double click on the
+   column header, choose “New computed variable” and enter ``Y_pred`` in the first line and the formula ``125.97 + (-8.94 * dani.sleep)`` in the line starting with ``=`` (next to the *f*\ :sub:`x`).

 Okay, now that we’ve got a variable which stores the regression model predictions for how grumpy I will be on any given day, let’s calculate our sum of squared residuals.
 We would do that using the following
 formula:

-| . calculate the SS(resid) by creating a new column called
+#.
+Calculate the squared residuals by creating a new column called
-  ``(Y - Y.pred) ^ 2`` using the formula
-| ``= (dani.grump - Y.pred) ^ 2``.
+  ``sq_resid`` using the formula ``(dani.grump - Y_pred) ^ 2``.
+The values

-| .
-Then, at the bottom of this column calculate the sum of these
-  values,
-| i.e. ``sum((Y - Y.pred) ^ 2)``.

-This should give you a value of **1838.722**.
-Wonderful.
-A big number that doesn’t mean very much.
-Still, let’s forge boldly onwards anyway and calculate the total sum of squares as well.
-That’s also pretty simple.
-Calculate the ``SS(tot)`` by:

-| .
-At the bottom of the dani.grump column, calculate the mean value for
-  ``dani.grump`` (NB: LibreOffice and Excel uses the word ``AVERAGE`` rather than ``mean`` as function name).

-| .
-Then create a new column, called ``(Y - mean(Y))^2 )`` using the
-  formula: ``= (dani.grump - AVERAGE(dani.grump)) ^ 2`` .

-| .
-Then, at the bottom of this column calculate the sum of these
-  values, i.e. ``sum((Y - mean(Y)) ^ 2)``.
+  in this column are later summed up to obtain SS\ :sub:`res`.

+#.
+Calculate the squared deviation from the mean by creating yet another
+   column    called ``sq_total`` using the formula ``(dani.grump - VMEAN(dani.grump)) ^ 2``.
+The values in this column are
+   later summed up to obtain SS\ :sub:`tot`.

+To calculate the sum of these values, click ``Descriptives`` → ``Descriptive Statistics`` and move ``sq_resid`` and ``sq_total`` to the ``Variables`` box.
-This should give you a value of **9998.59**.
-Hmm.
-Well, it’s a much bigger number than the last one, so this does suggest that our regression model was making good predictions.
+You’ll then need to select ``Sum`` from the ``Statistics`` drop-down menu below.
+The sum of ``sq_resid`` has a value of **1838.722**.
+This is a big number, however, that doesn’t mean very much.
+The sum of ``sq_total`` has a value of **9998.590**.
+Well, it’s a much (about five times) bigger number than the last one, so this does suggest that our regression model was making good predictions (that is, it has greatly reduced the residual error compared to the model that uses the mean as a single predictor).
 But it’s not very interpretable.

-Perhaps we can fix this.
-What we’d like to do is to convert these two fairly meaningless numbers into one number.
+To can fix this, we’d like to convert these two fairly meaningless numbers into one number.
 A nice, interpretable number, which for no particular reason we’ll call *R²*.
 What we would like is for the value of *R²* to be equal to 1 if the regression model makes no errors in predicting the data.
 In other words, if it turns out that the residual errors are zero.
 That is, if SS\ :sub:`res` = 0 then we expect *R²* = 1.
 Similarly, if the model is completely useless, we would like *R²* to be equal to 0.
 What do I mean by “useless”?
 Tempting as it is to demand that the regression model move out of the house, cut its hair and get a real job, I’m probably going to have to pick a more practical definition.
-In this case, all I mean is that the residual sum of squares is no smaller than the total sum of squares,
-SS\ :sub:`res` = SS\ :sub:`tot`.
+In this case, all I mean is that the residual sum of squares is no smaller than the total sum of squares, SS\ :sub:`res` = SS\ :sub:`tot`.
 Wait, why don’t we do exactly that?
-The formula that provides us with our *R²* value is pretty simple to write down,
+The formula that provides us with our *R²* value is pretty simple to write down, and equally simple to calculate by hand:\ [#]_

 | R² = 1 - (SS\ :sub:`res` / SS\ :sub:`tot`)

-and equally simple to calculate in Excel:

-| .
-Calculate ``R.squared`` by typing into a blank cell the following:
-| ``= 1 - (SS(resid) / SS(tot) )`` .
+| R² = 1 - (1838.722 / 9998.590)
+| R² = 1 - 0.184

-This gives a value for R² of **0.8161018**.
+This gives a value for R² of **0.816**.
 The R² value, sometimes called the **coefficient of determination**\ [#]_ has a simple interpretation: it is the *proportion* of the variance in the outcome variable that can be accounted for by the predictor.
-So, in this case the fact that we have obtained *R²* = 0.816 means that the predictor (``my.sleep``) explains 81.6% of the variance in the outcome (``my.grump``).
+So, in this case the fact that we have obtained *R²* = 0.816 means that the predictor (``dani.sleep``) explains 81.6% of the variance in the outcome (``dani.grump``).\ [#]_

-Naturally, you don’t actually need to type all these commands into Excel yourself if you want to obtain the *R²* value for your regression model.
+Naturally, you don’t actually need to do all these calculations yourself if you want to obtain the *R²* value for your regression model.
 As we’ll see later on in `Running the hypothesis tests in jamovi
 <Ch12_Regression_07.html#running-the-hypothesis-tests-in-jamovi>`__, all you
 need to do is specify this as an option in jamovi.
 However, let’s put that to one side for the moment.
 There’s another property of *R²* that I want to point